AndreLiar/Plateformprojob/README.md

 - **Authentication**: Sign up and log in as a Recruiter.
 - **Dashboard**:
     - **Post New Jobs**: A form to create and publish job listings, with fields for title, platform (Salesforce, SAP, Oracle, HubSpot), technologies, modules, location, contract type, experience level, and description.
-    - **My Job Postings**: View, manage, and see a list of jobs posted by the recruiter.
+    - **My Job Postings**: View and manage jobs posted by the recruiter.
-    - **View Applicants**: For each job, recruiters can view a list of candidates who have applied, including their name, email, application date, and a link to download their CV.
+    - **View Applicants**: For each job, recruiters can view a list of candidates who have applied.
+- **AI-Powered Candidate Scoring & Sorting**:
+    - Candidates are automatically scored and sorted based on how well their CV matches the job description.
+    - Recruiters see a concise AI-generated summary for each candidate, highlighting their fit.
+- **Application Status Management**: Recruiters can update the status of each application (e.g., "Under Review", "Interviewing", "Rejected"), which is reflected on the candidate's dashboard.
 - **Stripe Integration**:
     - Recruiters receive initial free job posts.
     - Ability to purchase additional job post credits via Stripe Checkout.